American Planning Association

 Trust for America’s Health and APA’s policy team provide an overview of advocacy and the importance of planners and public health professionals working toward shared advocacy goals.
 View slides.

 Plan4Health — Health Impact Assessments

 The webinar includes an overview about the state of HIAs in planning as well as a brief introduction to HIAs for less-experienced listeners.
-Members from three Plan4Health coalitions also shared their experiences: Health by Design coalition in Indianapolis, IN; the Inner Core Community Health Improvement Coalition in Metro Boston; and the Chronic Disease Prevention Advisory Board in Columbus, OH.
+Members from three Plan4Health coalitions also shared their experiences: Health by Design coalition in Indianapolis, Indiana; the Inner Core Community Health Improvement Coalition in Metro Boston; and the Chronic Disease Prevention Advisory Board in Columbus, Ohio.